Entire Large Solutions for Competitive Semilinear Elliptic Systems with General Nonlinearities Satisfying Keller--Osserman Conditions

-\begin{remark}[Relation to Zhang et al.'s result] Both Theorem~\ref{thm:main} and Theorem~1.2 of \cite{Zhang2010} study radial elliptic systems of the form~\eqref{eq:system}.
+\begin{remark}[Relation to Covei's result] Both Theorem~\ref{thm:main} and \cite{Covei2017,Covei2017JMAA} study radial elliptic systems of the form~\eqref{eq:system}.
 The two results are therefore \emph{compatible}: they describe different behaviours (bounded vs.\ large) in disjoint regions of the central value space, even for the same coefficients.

-In Theorem~1.2 of \cite{Zhang2010}, the focus is on positive \emph{bounded entire} radial solutions, under a strict hierarchy between the finite numbers $P(\infty )$, $Q(\infty )$ and $H(\infty )$.
+In \cite{Covei2017,Covei2017JMAA}, the focus is on positive \emph{bounded entire} radial solutions, under a strict hierarchy between the finite numbers $P(\infty )$, $Q(\infty )$ and $H(\infty )$.